HomeGuides

 Search by Date

-Entering a date, the system will propose you to search since that day to the current day or up to the specified day:
+Entering a date, the system will propose you search from that day to the current day or up to the specified day:

-These options can be used together to search for flows in the interval specified, e.g. from December 18th 2023 to December 20th 2023 as shown in the figure below:
+These options can be used together to search for flows in the interval specified, e.g. from December 18th, 2024 to December 20th, 2024 as shown below:

-• successfully[status]: this query will search for all flows having Integrity Status OK.
+• successfully[status]: this query will search for all flows having Integrity Status Completed.

-The Business Status depends on the status of cut-offs applied to the flow events:
+The Business Status depends on the DataFlow status of cut-offs applied to the flow events:

-• onschedule[business]: this query will search for flows in status completed, successful and on schedule
+• onschedule[business]: this query will search for all flows having DataFlow Status On Schedule.
+They have been completed successfully and are on schedule.

-• pending[business]: this query will search for flows in status to be completed
+• pending[business]: this query will search for all flows having DataFlow Status Pending.
+They will be completed in the future.

-• warning[business]: this query will search for flows nearly to the deadline
+• warning[business]: this query will search for all flows having DataFlow Status Warning.
+They are still pending and near the deadline.

-• error[business]: this query will search for flows uncompleted or completed after the scheduled time
+• error[business]: this query will search for all flows having DataFlow Status Error.
+They are uncompleted or completed after the scheduled time.

 For more details refer to sections Dataflow Inquiry and Setting Cut-offs.

-Click the Flow Source link, to drill down results.
+Click the Source link, to drill down results.

-The Flow Source will be added automatically to the Search field.
+The Source will be added automatically to the Search field.

-Clicking an Attribute Value, it will be added automatically to the Search field.
-Attributes are configured by the Administrator, as described in Dataflow Attributes.
+Clicking an Attribute will be added automatically to the Search field.
+Attributes are configured by the Administrator, as described in Attributes.

-For example, in the figure below the PDF value has been added to the Search bar.
+For example, in the figure below the CEO attribute has been added to the Search bar.

 As an alternative, you can start typing an attribute in the Search field and the autocomplete function will propose the value starting with the typed letters.